How to end password reuse on the web: Introduction

 Password reuse across websites remains a dire problem despite widespread advice for users to avoid it.
-Numerous surveys and studies over the past fifteen years indicate that 75\%--93\% of users set the same or similar passwords across different websites (e.g.,~\cite{brown2004:reuse, riley2006:reuse, shay2010:reuse, das2014:tangled, ion2015:expert, pearman2017:habitat}).
-As such, breaches of a password database or a successful phish of a user's password can often lead to the compromise of user accounts on other websites.
-Such ``credential-stuffing'' attacks are a primary cause of account takeovers~\cite{williamson2014:breach,manico2015:stuffing}, allowing the attacker to drain stolen accounts of stored value, credit card numbers, and other personal information~\cite{manico2015:stuffing}.
-Moreover, this problem seems to be on the rise, with incidences of such attacks rising by 35\% in the first quarter of 2016 alone~\cite{gunaratna2016:riskier}.
-Somewhat ironically, increasingly stringent password requirements contribute to password reuse, as users reuse strong passwords across websites to cope with the cognitive burden of creating and remembering them~\cite{wash2016:reuse}.
+Numerous studies over the past fifteen years indicate that a large majority of users set the same or similar passwords across different websites (e.g.,~\cite{brown2004:reuse, riley2006:reuse, shay2010:reuse, das2014:tangled, ion2015:expert, pearman2017:habitat, wang2018:domino}).
+As such, a breach of a password database or a phish of a user's password often leads to the compromise of user accounts on other websites.
+Such ``credential-stuffing'' attacks are a primary cause of account takeovers~\cite{williamson2014:breach,manico2015:stuffing}, allowing the attacker to drain accounts of stored value, credit card numbers, and other personal information~\cite{manico2015:stuffing}.
+Ironically, stringent password requirements contribute to password reuse, as users reuse strong passwords across websites to cope with the cognitive burden of creating and remembering them~\cite{wash2016:reuse}.
+Moreover, notifications to accounts at risk due to password reuse seem insufficient to cause their owners to stop reusing passwords~\cite{golla2018:notifications}.